-When it comes to industrial air compressors, “best” is subjective to the specific requirements of your manufacturing environment which varies wildly between industries.
+When it comes to industrial air compressors, “best” is subjective to the specific requirements of your manufacturing environment, which varies wildly between industries.
 The decision is made ever more difficult as many purchases are a decades-long commitment to both the unit and the company you buy from.
-The first step in making a decision is educating yourself on the different types of air compressors that are available.
+The first step in deciding is educating yourself on the different types of air compressors available.

 Air compressors fall into two different groups: positive displacement and dynamic.